-6.1 Using alternative dispute resolution strategies to manage conflicts with complainants strategies ('ADR') such as mediation and conciliation to resolve the conflict with the complainant and attempt to rebuild a relationship with them.
-If ADR is considered to be an appropriate option in a particular case, the ADR will be conducted by an independent third party to ensure transparency and impartiality.
+6.1 Using alternative dispute resolution strategies to manage conflicts with complainants

+If the General Manager determines that Council cannot terminate its services to a complainant in a particular case or that Council or its staff bear some responsibility for causing or exacerbating their conduct, they may consider using alternative dispute resolution strategies (ADR) such as mediation and conciliation to resolve the conflict with the complainant and attempt to rebuild Council's relationship with them.
+If an ADR is considered to be an appropriate option in a particular case, it will be conducted by an independent third party to ensure transparency and impartiality.